neoarc/neoarc.github.io/_wiki/sfmb_single_stage.md

 * A folder recognized as a valid Stage Pack
 * A root-level map whose file name begins with `_`

+Maps downloaded through Stage World are encrypted and cannot be opened directly by the user.
+The `Download` folder containing them is deliberately excluded from Single Stage, so these stages must be played through [[sfmb_stage_world]]{Stage World}.

-After adding, removing, or renaming a map while the list is already open, return to the title screen and reopen Single Stage to refresh it.
+After adding, removing, or renaming a local map while the list is already open, return to the title screen and reopen Single Stage to refresh it.

-# Stage World Downloads

-Stages downloaded through Stage World are stored in `Resources\Map\Download`, which the Single Stage menu deliberately skips.
-They must be opened from [[sfmb_stage_world]]{Stage World}, even when their files already exist on the PC.

-Playing a stage through Stage World also preserves its online context, including its stage information and applicable community interactions.
-Single Stage treats a map only as a local file.

 # Required Game Themes